-I’ve had a pancake recipe I really love for a while, but it requires you do a bit of prep the night before.
-Which is pointless when, like our family, you often decide on a whim that you need to have pancakes for dinner.
+I’ve had a recipe for homemade pancakes I really love for a while, but it requires you do a bit of prep the night before.
+Which is pointless when, like our family, you often decide on a whim that you need to have homemade pancakes for dinner.

 We’ve eaten them with fruit sauce, maple syrup, jam, yogurt, and fresh fruit.
 All variations were delicious.
-And they were also amazing eaten cold off the plate while doing the dishes.
+And they were equally amazing eaten cold off the plate while doing the dishes.

 Saturday Night Pancakes